Last Updated on

 - Melt 2 tablespoons of butter in a skillet.

-- Add the apples, cinnamon and 1 tablespoon of dark brown sugar.
+- Add the apples, cinnamon and 1 tablespoon brown sugar.
 Stir until well combined.

-- Put the lid on and let the apples cook on medium to medium-low heat, stirring occasionally, until they are soft but still have their structure (about 7 minutes).
+- Put the lid on and let the apples cook on medium to medium-low heat, stirring occasionally, until they are soft (about 7 minutes).

 - In a bowl, combine remaining sugar, oats, nuts and sesame seeds.
 Mix well.

-- In a small, non-stick pan melt the remaining butter, then add the walnut mix and brown for a few minutes until crunchy.
+- In a small, non-stick pan melt 1/2 tablespoon of butter, then add the nut mix and brown for a few minutes until crunchy.
 (Do this on relatively low heat and watch closely, it will burn easily).

 - Serve apples in a bowl and sprinkle the topping on.